Frequently Asked Questions

 During the application, do include the necessary information for us to make a holistic evaluation of you.

-Do I get exemptions if I am a polytechnic / Junior College / High school student?
+Do I get exemptions if I am a Polytechnic / Junior College / High school student?

 If you are a polytechnic student, this will depend on your diploma and grades for relevant courses.
 The usual number of exemptions ranges between 3 to 8.